When we can't dwell in our cities,

 Who are we?

-As an international group of young urbanists, we saw our universities closed overnight and our cities go into lockdown.
-Confronted with these measures, we became intrigued by the new urban conditions that have emerged in the midst of the global outbreak of the Coronavirus.
+As an international group of young urbanists, we saw our universities closed overnight in March 2020.
+Our cities went into lockdown.
+Confronted with these measures, we became intrigued by the new urban conditions that emerged amid the global outbreak of the Coronavirus.

-We decided to dedicate our period of self-quarantine to collect, and spread, stories of cities and citizens around the world.
-Instead of echoing the dystopian images of abandoned streets that dominate the media coverage, we wanted to provide a platform for citizens to share their experiences and reflections in their cities on lockdown.
-On March 16th 2020, we launched our website - followed soon after by our social media accounts on Facebook, Twitter and Instagram.
+We decided to dedicate ourselves to collecting and spreading, stories of cities and citizens around the world.
+Instead of echoing dystopian images of abandoned streets that dominated the media, we wanted to empower citizens to share their experiences and reflections in their cities on lockdown.
+The website went live on 16 March 2020, soon followed by social media accounts on Facebook, Twitter, and Instagram.